johnofmars/mm-github-pages-starter/_pages/get_started.md

 * **Tap to Fire.** ***NEVER, EVER DO THIS.***
 * **Hold & Release to Explode**

    * There is no proximity detonation.
 It has to be a direct hit to get maximum damage.
    * Unless you get a direct hit, you will need to manually detonate the grenade.
    * This can be used Explode Rounds in Doorways to block pushes or trap enemies.
-   >This is very important to note that *if you miss your direct body hit in CQC, you cannot manually detonate to get the splash damage.*
-   {: .notice--warning}

 * **Damage**

-   * 144 Splash and 22 for direct hit.
+   * 142 Splash and 26 for direct hit.
+That's 168 damage, so you'll need almost nothing to clean it up.
    * Splash damage is a large area and will tag multiple enemies.
 This makes it strong for objective modes and against teams who bunch up.
    * Point blank shots (typically against enemies) will damage you just as much as them, and likely get you killed.

 * **General advice:**
    * Be mobile!
 Strafe & Jump!
 You don't need to keep your target in your reticule after the round is off, so there's less penalty for movement.